Growdeatechnology/Tm_prediction/README.md

 PAAC: pseudo amino acid composition descriptors (depend on the choice of lamda, the default is 50)

 APAAC: amphiphilic pseudo amino acid composition descriptors(depend on the choice of lamda, the default is 50)

+Noramlization calculation we used new_value = Melting Temprature / Length of Protein _sequence *10
+we take Tm value and divided it by length of its protein sequence and then multiply it by 10